froesmor/Morris-/README.md

 # helloworld
-This is a readme file for my first repository.
+This is the readme file for my first repository.

 It is created by Morris Fröschl from the class 5AHME.